JP’s First In-Person Summit: Empowered Moms Are the Future

 Speaking about her Spark Tank experience, Acacia Ward stated, “I have found so many moms and sisters that are just inspirational. … We can all work together and collaborate and do this thing.”

 To close the evening, JP President and CEO Chastity Lord acknowledged everything moms had to navigate to attend this first in-person summit — from childcare to the logistics of cross-country travel.
 “What I want you to know is that you leaned into the power of possibility,” she affirmed.
-“You lead into the power of the improbable.
+“You leaned into the power of the improbable.
 You leaned into the power of you.”

 And after 25 years of JP’s sisterhood, community-building, and collective power, we believe the best is yet to come.